FAQ

 Can I trust you?

 Yes, absolutely.
 Luke Honey has been cataloguing, valuing and selling antiques since 1994, and has a proven track record with several major auction houses in the UK and the United States.
-He is a well known figure to many collectors and dealers, has featured in the national press on numerous occasions, is a Member of the Royal Institution of Chartered Surveyors (Art & Antiques Division) and a trustee of The Frederick Parker Foundation, a registered charity.
+He is a well known figure to many collectors and dealers, has featured in the national press on numerous occasions, is a Member of the Royal Institution of Chartered Surveyors (Art & Antiques Division), and a former trustee of The Frederick Parker Foundation, a registered charity.
 Luke works to maintain professional standards of service and conduct at all times.

 I live in the UK.
 How do I buy something on your site?